 1980s.
 The Corn Exchange is on the left, The Volunteer pub is across the road in Gloucester Street, then #6 is now Carter & Son but still a butcher and slaughter house.
 Note the carved stone bull’s head on the gable end. #7 on the right at this time was White Bros (more below).

-1993 & 1994. #7-10 again.These shops have seen many changes since the 1930’s.#7 White Bros.became Haine & Smith (optician) by at least 1987, #8 Peter Edwards & Co were Chartered Accountants and got taken over in 1994 by Harpers Estate Agents. #9-10 previously Hyslops opticians was the Mustard Seed at this time.
+1992, 1993 & 1994. #7-10 again.These shops have seen many changes since the 1930’s.#7 White Bros.became Haine & Smith (optician) by at least 1987, #8 Peter Edwards & Co were Chartered Accountants and got taken over in 1994 by Harpers Estate Agents. #9-10 previously Hyslops opticians was split into a dress shop and the Mustard Seed at this time.
 Unfortunately it got burnt out in March of 1993 so they moved across to the opposite side of ‘The Narrows’ at #19 Market Place where it is today.
 It remained empty the following year then in 1995 became a dress and needlework shop, then a butchers for a few years but is now Istanbul Barbers.

 1995. #7-8 again looking into ‘The Narrows’ towards the Market Place. #7 Haine & Smith (optician), #8 Peter Edwards Chartered Accountants became Harpers Estate Agent at this time.
 By 2014 it had been taken over by Faringdon Cobblers but they moved to 10a Marlborough Street and it has now been empty since 2019.